 Different fields consider the subject of authorship in different manners though.
 Clinical publications often carry authors who 'just' collected the data to provide sufficient credit for the enormous effort this involves.

 If you work in my research group you will be expected to co-author with other researchers and academic or clinical staff.
 Unless the article is in a completely unrelated discipline, you will be expected to pass all potential publications to me before presenting in public, placing on any website, submitting to a journal/conference/workshop etc, or presenting/publishing in any public way.
 This is to protect the professional reputations of all involved.
-If you wish to claim sole authorship of a work (such as an article or patent), this will be considered by myself in the first instance, and then if I dissagree, by the IBME academic staff.
+If you wish to claim sole authorship of a work (such as an article or patent), this will be considered by myself in the first instance, and then if I dissagree, by a departmental committee.

 One caveat.
 If you do not answer emails in a reasonable period of time (or leave a forwarding email), I may choose to publish some of your work without your agreement.
 This is to ensure that our research progresses despite your omission.